Asing1001/asing1001.github.io/source/_posts/python-pip-install.md

 tags: [Python, pip, requirements.txt, SSL]
 ---

-To create same environment in python, you must know `requirements.txt`, it includes packages dependencies and let you install by a single command.

-A requirements.txt looks like this :
+To create same environment in python, you must know `requirements.txt`, it includes packages dependencies and let you install by a single command, a requirements.txt looks like this :
 ```
 beautifulsoup4==4.6.0
 certifi==2018.1.18
 chardet==3.0.4
 ```

-### Generate requirements.txt
+### To generate requirements.txt

 ```
 # Without using virtual environment